WHY CHOOSE PEACE SCHOOL

 In addition, we provide classes in the following areas to enhance the above subjects: Physical Education (PE), Art, Vocal Music, Band, Recorders (3rd and 4th) and Technology.
 The use of field trips (local attractions, Outdoor Education Camp, Mackinac Island) and classroom projects also enhance and support the concepts being taught.

-As mentioned above, the school curriculum is anchored in the five core subjects: Reading/Language Arts – emphasis in writing skills, Math (Math 6, Math 7, Pre-Algebra and Algebra), Religion, Science, and Social Studies.
+In order to prepare our students for high school, our Middle School curriculum is anchored in the five core subjects: Reading/Language Arts – emphasis in writing skills, Math (Math 6, Math 7, Pre-Algebra and Algebra), Religion, Science, and Social Studies.
 We expand the teachings in the Bible to include how to apply and defend their faith every day.
-The use of special activities, field trips, projects, programs (Spanish – 7/8 grade) are continued to support our curriculum and teaching.
+Special classes continue to advance in Art, Vocal & Band Music, Technology, and Physical Education.
+Spanish is added to the middle school curriculum.
 Outside experiences include, but are not limited to, Washington DC class trip, Creation Museum class trip, an Expanded Outdoor Education program, and trips to local areas of interest.

 A full computer curriculum is taught to K-8th grade students.
 Each class receives in-lab instruction from a dedicated Computer Teacher 2-3 times per week. iPads are available throughout preschool, young 5’s, and Kindergarten classrooms for more individual attention.
 Smartboards and workstations are in every classroom in Kindergarten – 8th grade.